junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean stares at the plant with subtle amusement.
 "Haunting a plant, that's a first," he murmurs, but can't help feeling his mood enlightened slightly.

-He finishes the dinner on the same table where the plant sits, and finds the little green thing is more interesting to watch than TV.
+He finishes the dinner on the same table where the plant sits, and finds the little green thing more interesting to watch than TV.
 Especially when it shakes, like it's listening when he talks to it.
 He knows Cas is there, somewhere, so he tells him about the work, the day, and his realizations.
 The little plant shakes every time he pauses.
 Dean smiles at it.

-The rest of the night is spent on continuing the search for Nick, but the progress is minimum to zero.
+The rest of the night is spent on continuing the search for Nick, but the progress is minimal to zero.

 For three days in a row, Dean manages to keep up the spirit to work, to eat, to talk to the Cas-in-a-plant, to search for Nick, and to drag himself to bed, toasted and disappointed.

 On Friday night, he snaps.

-"Okay, I have enough of this." he shuts the laptop and springs up.
+"Okay, I've had enough of this."
+He shuts the laptop and springs up.
 The plant shakes at his sudden move.

 "I need to get out or I'll get crazy," Dean tells the plant.
 "Are you coming?"